pathanMoinProgrammer/blogweb/SEO_IMPLEMENTATION_COMPLETE.md

-# 🎯 BlogWeb SEO Optimization - Implementation Complete
+# 🎯 explorethebuzz SEO Optimization - Implementation Complete

 ## Summary of Changes

-Your BlogWeb project has been **fully optimized for SEO** with comprehensive improvements across all areas.
+Your explorethebuzz project has been **fully optimized for SEO** with comprehensive improvements across all areas.

 ---